 America’s favorite dog breed, the Labrador Retriever, is an agreeable and friendly companion.
-This breed holds a significant distinction as an ever-popular choice for families.
+This breed holds the crown as the ever-popular choice for families.

 Why is that?
-Because Labs or Labradors are highly social and have a love for all people, children, and animals alike, which explains their widespread popularity.
+Because Labs or Labradors are highly social and love all people, children, and animals alike, which explains their widespread popularity.

 The Labrador was bred in Canada.
-There, they worked to help fishermen and hunters retriever their catches.
-They needed a friendly dog that loved fetching and being in the water at any temperature all day if necessary.
+They worked to help fishermen and hunters retrieve their catches.
+The hunters needed a friendly dog that loved fetching and being in the water at any temperature all day if necessary.
 They also needed the dog to be very soft in the mouth when retrieving a catch.

 The Labrador was sent over to England in the 1800s by some English noblemen who had discovered the breed while visiting Canada.
 Those breeds began the line that is now the English Labrador Retriever, bred more for show, companionship, and conformation.